Beck: Personal life

 Beck's nine-year relationship with designer Leigh Limon and their breakup is said to have inspired his 2002 album Sea Change.
 He wrote most of the songs for the album one week after the breakup.
-In April 2004, Beck married actress Marissa Ribisi, the twin sister of actor Giovanni Ribisi, shortly before the birth of their son.
-Their daughter was born in 2007.
+In April 2004, Beck married actress Marissa Ribisi, the twin sister of actor Giovanni Ribisi, shortly before the birth of their son, Cosimo Henri.
+Their daughter, Tuesday, was born in 2007.
 Beck filed for divorce from Ribisi on February 15, 2019.
 Their divorce was finalized on September 3, 2021.

 Beck has described himself as both Jewish and a Scientologist, but no longer identifies as the latter.
-Through his parents, he has been involved in Scientology for most of his life; his ex-wife, Marissa, is also a second-generation Scientologist.
+Through his parents, he has been involved in Scientology for most of his life, and his ex-wife, Marissa, is also a second-generation Scientologist.
 He publicly acknowledged his affiliation for the first time in a New York Times Magazine interview on March 6, 2005.
-Beck disavowed previous reports of his being a Scientologist in a November 2019 interview with the Sydney Morning Herald and said, "I think there's a misconception that I'm a Scientologist.
+In a 2008 interview with Spin, when asked about press interest in his spiritual life, Beck responded, "I don't pay attention to any of it, really.
+I'm not that aware of what the perception is.
+My father was doing Scientology in the '60s, so it's something that has been around for most of my life," adding, "I was raised celebrating Jewish holidays, and I consider myself Jewish.
+But I've read books on Scientology and drawn insights from that."
+In a November 2019 interview with The Sydney Morning Herald, Beck disavowed previous reports of his being a Scientologist and clarified, "I think there's a misconception that I'm a Scientologist.
 I'm not a Scientologist.
 I don't have any connection or affiliation with it."
-He added that "I was raised celebrating Jewish holidays, and I consider myself Jewish."

-Beck's mother is artist/writer/performer Bibbe Hansen, a former Andy Warhol The Factory collaborator.
-His siblings are fiber artist Channing Hansen (born in 1972 in Los Angeles) and poet Rain Whittaker.
+Beck's mother is artist/writer/performer Bibbe Hansen, a former Andy Warhol's Factory collaborator.
+Since the early 1980s, she has been married to Chicano artist and media maker Sean Carrillo, a member of the performance art group ASCO, who became Beck's stepfather at age 22 when the musician was twelve years old.
+Along with Hansen, Carrillo operated the Troy Cafe, an artist hub in Los Angeles.

+Beck has one full sibling, fiber artist Channing Hansen, born in 1972 in Los Angeles.
+They have a half-sister by their father and his current wife, singer and composer Pauline Frechette (known by the stage name Raven Kane), born in Los Angeles in 1985 - musician, actress, and former competitive figure skater, Alyssa Suede Lake.
+Poet Rain Whittaker, a friend of Channing's, lived with Hansen and Carrillo from the ages of 13 through 18.

 Beck sustained a spinal injury while filming the music video for 2005's "E-Pro".
 The incident was severe enough to curtail his touring schedule for a few years, but he has since recovered.

 Beck primarily lived in Los Feliz, Los Angeles until 2022.
 He owns properties in California, Tennessee, and Arkansas.